Jharmony/Weavers-Resources/LATAMENG.md

 **Requirements:**

 - All teams must supply a Github or protocol.land link for their projects.
-- All teams must present themselves for live judging on September 7th
+- All teams must present themselves for live judging on September 11th at 23:59 COT

 **Submission Process:**

-Once you have met the requirements (listed above), submit your project here:
+Once you have met the requirements (listed above), submit your project here: [https://y2kodq8uua3.typeform.com/ColombiaSubmit](https://y2kodq8uua3.typeform.com/ColombiaSubmit)
-- Arfleet - ArFleet is a protocol developed for Arweave+AO that streamlines the purchase of time-limited data storage directly from permissionless peers, removing the need for third-party enforcement.
-  - Bounty Details:
-- Autonomous Finance - a specialized entity devoted to exploring and advancing financial infrastructure within the AO network.
-   -- Bounty Details:
-- Reality Protocol - Reality Protocol enables the mapping of entities within a defined space.
-Each Reality sets the dimensional parameters (e.g 2 or 3), and every entity's position is captured by a numerical vector.

 ## Bounties ##